admiral2/pet-rock-api/README.md

 ```

 ## Usage
-1. Adjust `config/*.json` as nessesary to connect to PostgreSQL
+1. Adjust `config/*.json` as necessary to connect to PostgreSQL
 2. Run `npm start`
 3. See `docs/swagger.yaml` for API documentation